 Photos will be judged on criteria including: creativity, subject matter, relationship to the college and the specific segment theme, overall impact, and visual appeal.

-To encourage creativity, the judging panel may choose to consider a photo that is not directly related to the College of Osteopathic Medicine, but is still related to the segment theme.
+To encourage creativity, the judging panel may choose to consider a photo that is not directly related to the College of Osteopathic Medicine, but is still related to the concept/theme.

 If a photo submission was not previously chosen as a winning photo, and is deemed appropriate for a future theme, at the discretion of the committee co-chairs, the photo may be entered for consideration in future segments of Through the Lens.

-Each ‘segment’ will award a first place, second place, and third place photo submission.
+Each ‘segment’ will award up to a first place, second place, and third place photo submission.

 The winning photographs will be prominently displayed in our campus buildings.
 Displayed photos will be changed as each new segment opens.